IsaFoL/IsaFoL/Weidenbach_Book/README.md

 contains an ongoing Isabelle formalization of Christoph Weidenbach's forthcoming book _Automated Reasoning―The Art of Generic Problem Solving_.

+A recent version of Isabelle is necessary to process the theory files (e.g., Isabelle2016-RC1).

 ## Authors ##

 * [Jasmin Christian Blanchette](mailto:jasmin.blanchette shtrudel inria.fr)